FeJozsi/ddg/README.md

 Each linked folder contains its own ReadMe file.
 Below are only the major "milestones", listed in descending order of recency.

+### 2024-03-13 12:41:48 We have reached the threshold of the integration

+We have reached the threshold of the integration of the elements that form the basis of the GUI completed so far.
+See the `src/gui` folder for news and updates on our ongoing work to refine and expand the application's graphical user interface.

+A new screenshot, `dg_gui_Screenshot_20240313.PNG`, has been added to the `doc` folder, providing a current view of the GUI's appearance for reference and documentation purposes.

+This milestone underscores our commitment to developing a coherent and user-friendly interface, laying a solid foundation for future enhancements and features.

 ### 2024-03-01 11:40:13 Set up foundational GUI elements, starting point

 See the new `src\gui` folder.